 The symptoms of tinea capitis manifest themselves in different ways: there are inflammatory and non-inflammatory forms, deep and superficial forms.
 It is often accompanied by itching and sometimes baldness (alopecia).
 Dry scaling may occur, giving a dandruff-like appearance.
 It also consists of smooth and bald patches.

 The fungal infection causes an inflammatory reaction, which results in cellular immunity and increased skin peeling.
-This can prevent further invasion into deeper layers of the skin and bring about healing.
 It is less likely that older people get tinea capitis, because of that the sebum of adults contains a higher concentration of fatty acids than that of children, which has a fungistatic effect.

 What causes tinea capitis